maaaaarmey/Nogomet-Project/README.md

   * matches contains all the information about the matches that took place (date, home team, ...)

   * three-sixty includes all the information about the coordinates of the shots

+* the pictures file contains all the images used to design the application